galaxyproject/galaxy-hub/content/news/2022-02-galaxy-update/index.md

 By Assunta DeSanto.

 Assunta is a developer for Galaxy's UI, want to know more?
-Check [her introduction](https://galaxyproject.org/blog/2022-01-27-introduce-assunta-desanto/).
+Check [her introduction](https://galaxyproject.org/blog/2022-01-27-introduce-assunta-desanto/) on the Galactic Blog.

 </div>